fsharp/fslang-design/RFCs/FS-1054-undent-list-args.md

 However the undentation is specifically permitted, ignoring the `SeqBlock` indentation context introduced in these cases when assessing tokens for offside warnings.

-This case is not listed in the F# Language Specification but has been present since at least F# 2.0, and is no doubt widely used.
+This case is not listed in the F# Language Specification but has been present since at least F# 2.0, and is no doubt widely used.  @dsyme has added it to the spec for clarification.

 This RFC proposes to allow the same undentations for expressions delimited by `[ ... ]` and `[| ... |]`.
 For example: